Location: Châteauneuf-les-Martigues, France

 The reforming unit will also enable us to continue to supply the local petrochemical industry and provide the necessary hydrogen to the biorefinery.

-4. Launch of an OLEUM training center
+An OLEUM training center

 The facility hosts Total’s second OLEUM training center.
 Modeled after the center of the same name at our Flanders facility near Dunkirk in northern France, this training center for oil and petrochemicals industries is one of the world’s few such facilities based in a real industrial complex.
 The center will be able to train more than 2,000 people a year.